BDC Hamburger Icon

 TipBottom line

-If you operate as a sole proprietor, you need to understand your self-employed tax benefits and deductions, as well as how and when to file taxes.
+If you operate as a sole proprietor, you need to understand your self-employed tax benefits and deductions and how and when to file taxes.

 3. Prioritize your tasks to succeed as a one-person business.

 Time management is critical when running a one-person business.
-Without delegating to employees, one-person businesses must stay on task so they don’t get overwhelmed.
+Without delegating to employees, one-person companies must stay on task so they don’t get overwhelmed.
 Here’s some time-management advice for one-person businesses.

 • Prioritize your workday.
-If you’re only spending two to four hours daily on your business, don’t waste too much time checking emails or performing tedious tasks.
-You want to make substantial progress on major projects.
+If you spend only two to four hours daily on your business, don’t waste too much time checking emails or performing tedious tasks.
+You want to make substantial progress on significant projects.
 “My main piece of advice is that you have to prioritize your day and your schedule,” said Mark Aselstine, founder of Uncorked Ventures.
 “You’re going to get pulled in literally every direction, and emails, phone calls and text messages all seem incredibly important, and everyone wants an immediate response.
 But, ask yourself, do they actually require one?”
-Aselstine advises time-blocking to focus on your business’s long-term health.
+Aselstine advised time-blocking to focus on your business’s long-term health.

 • Set goals and hold yourself accountable.
 To stay on track, set business goals months in advance.
 If you’re starting from scratch, set target dates for creating an online presence, such as building a website and establishing social media accounts.
-By setting goals and holding yourself accountable, you give yourself something to work toward.
+Setting goals and holding yourself accountable gives you something to work toward.
 “I work in 90-day cycles,” said Isabelle Paquin, a Pinterest marketing strategist.
 “Each quarter, I establish goals and two or three projects I’ll be focusing on.
-Then it’s a matter of having the discipline to put blindfolds on and focus on implementation excellence.”
+Then, it’s a matter of having the discipline to put blindfolds on and focus on implementation excellence.”

 • Don’t go it entirely alone.
 Running a one-person business doesn’t mean help is off the table.
-Hiring freelancers helps your operation grow, makes achieving your long-term goals more realistic, and allows you to focus on other aspects of your business.
+There are many benefits to hiring freelancers.
+They help your operation grow, make achieving your long-term goals more realistic and allow you to focus on other aspects of your business.
 “My advice to someone starting out is to know what you don’t know and surround yourself with great people [like] other small businesses and independent contractors who can provide the services that you can’t,” said Diane Jones, president of DJ Public Relations.
 “For example, I am a public relations professional that offers a variety of services, including website development, graphic design and video production.
 However, I personally don’t do all those things.
-I work with an amazing website developer and graphic designer and a video production company who creates the final product while I manage the process.
+I work with an amazing website developer and graphic designer and a video production company that creates the final product while I manage the process.
 It’s a win-win for both of us, and the client ends up with the product they want.”

 FYIDid you know

-To make your business more organized, block out times for various jobs.
+To make your business more organized, block out time allotments for various jobs.
 Pay attention to when you're most productive, and direct your best energy toward your most critical tasks.

 4. Build a community of supporters for your one-person business.